Summer Camp Frequently Asked Questions

 Students must be turning the minimum age by the last day of the camp, and must be no older than the maximum age on the day of registration.
-For example, since this camp age range is 7-11—if a student turns 7 on the last day of the desired week of camp, he or she is eligible to be registered.
-If he or she was to turn 7 the day after the desired week of camp ends, he or she would not be eligible to be registered.
+For example, since the lowest age requirement for Spectacular Kids Camp is 6, if a student turns 6 on the last day of the desired week of camp, he or she is eligible to be registered.
+If he or she was to turn 6 the day after the desired week of camp ends, he or she would not be eligible to be registered.
 Likewise, an 11-year-old student who would turn 12 before camp starts could be registered while he/she is still 11.

 How are the teams broken up?

-Campers will be divided into four teams to be determined based on age and friend requests made when registering.
-Students will primarily stay within their groups during the day but there will be times where all campers are sharing a larger space depending on the activity and our ability to still comply with social distancing guidelines.
+Campers will be divided into teams to be determined based on age and friend requests made when registering.
+Students will primarily stay within their groups during the day but there will be times where all campers are sharing a larger space depending on the activity.

 Can you tell me more about the theme days?